 We do not have a record of the total income on your financial statement in 2011.

+According to the financial statement, your total expenditure in 2011 was £69,442.

+We do not have a record of the total income on your financial statement in 2010.

-We do not have a record of the total expenditure on your financial statement in 2011.
-According to the financial statement, your total income in 2010 was £24,275.
-According to the financial statement, your total expenditure in 2010 was £23,297.
+We do not have a record of the total expenditure on your financial statement in 2010.